-Primary Care Registered Nurse (RN)s represent the higher end of the earnings spectrum — in fact, median pay for this job is the highest at approximately $26.00 per hour — though Registered Nurses, Emergency Room Registered Nurses, and Patient Access Supervisors also do fairly well at $22.58, around $21.20, and about $19.78, respectively.
+Primary Care Registered Nurse (RN)s earn the highest median pay at approximately $26.00 per hour, followed by Registered Nurses (about $23.14), Patient Access Supervisors (around $18.39), and Non-Profit Organization Program Coordinators ($17.87).
 Financial compensation for Patient Care Technicians is rather low — on average only $10.07 — relative to the rest of the company.

 Certifications and Degrees

-Employees who count Acute Care among their skills enjoy higher pay; the median for this group is $24.67 per hour.
-It's pretty common to find people here who know Intensive Care Unit; nearly one in seven consider it a key competency.
-Many workers usually know Inventory Management, Telemetry, and Cardiology as well.
+Employees who count Critical Care among their skills enjoy higher pay; the median for this group is about $22.39 per hour.
+It's pretty common to find people here who know Oncology; nearly one in seven consider it a key competency.
+Many workers are also familiar with Telemetry, Customer Service, and Medicine / Surgery.

 Benefits and Perks